modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

 ;  not for 'c'.

-;  The 'f' constraint is only for float register operands---when ;  a register satisying the 'f' constraint is used as a dst operand, ;  the CC gets clobbered (except for LDFcond).
+;  The 'f' constraint is only for float register operands---when ;  a register satisfying the 'f' constraint is used as a dst operand, ;  the CC gets clobbered (except for LDFcond).

 ;  The ! in front of the 'b' constraint says to GCC to disparage the